 Variable tolling rates give people the choice for a faster highway trip when they really need it—like when they need to get to work, a medical appointment, or pick up their child from school or daycare.
 Successful pricing programs around the world are usually combined with transit improvements to provide additional travel choices for those not wanting to pay the toll.

 With a toll, ODOT helps meet the goal of improved travel by managing traffic flow and helping to raise revenue for infrastructure improvements.
-The Keep Oregon Moving legislation (House Bill 2017) established a Congestion Relief Fund, which would receive any net proceeds from tolls.
 The Oregon Constitution (Article IX, Section 3a) specifies that revenues collected from the use or operation of motor vehicles is spent on roadway projects, which could include construction or reconstruction of travel lanes, as well as bicycle and pedestrian facilities or transit improvements in or along the roadway.

 In 2017, the Oregon Legislature approved House B ill 2017, known as Keep Oregon Moving.
 In 2021, the Legislature adopted another bill, HB 3055, which clarified and reinforced the transportation direction from HB 2017.
 These bills commit hundreds of millions of dollars to projects that will reduce traffic congestion and improve the transportation system statewide, including improvements to highways, the freight network, transit, and bicycle and pedestrian facilities.
 The bills also directed the Oregon Transportation Commission to pursue and implement tolling I-5 and I-205 in the Portland metro region for traffic congestion reduction and transportation improvements.